matteeyao/apprenticeship/cloud/mod/SAA-CO2/bank/ec2/README.md

 7. Which EC2 feature uses SR-IOV?

-**Enhanced networking**.
+**Enhanced networking**

 Enhanced networking uses single root I/O virtualization (SR-IOV) to provide high-performance networking capabilities on supported instance types.
 SR-IOV is a method of device virtualization that provides higher I/O performance and lower CPU utilization when compared to traditional virtualized network interfaces.
 Enhanced networking provides higher bandwidth, higher packet per second (PPS) performance, and consistently lower inter-instance latencies.

+Single Root I/O Virtualization will help you meet enhanced networking requirements.

 8. When can you attach/replace an IAM role on an EC2 instance?